kevbowen/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-To troubleshoot connectivity issues:
-1. Login to Client-1.
-2. Ping DC-1's private IP using "ping -t <ip address>" command.
-3. Enable ICMPv4 on the Domain Controller's Windows Firewall.
-4. Check back at Client-1 for successful ping.
+To resolve connectivity issues, you should start by logging in to Client-1.
+From there, you can use the "ping -t <ip address>" command to check the private IP of DC-1.
+If the ping test fails, you will need to enable ICMPv4 on the Windows Firewall of the Domain Controller.
+Once you've completed these steps, check back on Client-1 to confirm a successful ping.
 </p>
 <br />